h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-07-28-SLAE_Assignment_4.md

 For the purpose of this POC, a simplistic Insertion encoding scheme will be used whereby 2 consecutive bytes will be swopped around within a 4 byte segment and looped through the entire shellcode sequence.

-A true Insertion Encoder would insert junk data with more complex algorithms to obfuscate the original shellcode, this encoding scheme will serve the same purpose and allow for a simpler explanation and interpretation.
+A true Insertion Encoder would insert junk data with more complex algorithms to obfuscate the original shellcode, this encoding scheme will serve the same purpose and allow for a simpler explanation and interpretation thereof.

 ![Encoder](/assets/images/encoder.jpg)